joesan/joesan-me/content/post/math/gradient-descent-part-1.md

 +++
-title="Gradient Descent, a deeper look inside a Neural Net" description="Math behind the optimizer which is behind a Neural Ne" date=2022-04-20 draft=true
+title="Gradient Descent, the engine behind a Neural Net" description="Math behind the optimizer which is behind a Neural Ne" date=2022-04-20 draft=true